Rowing at Broxbourne

 We are always looking for new coxes to join our crews!
 Coxing involves steering the boat and providing motivation for the crew.
 We are always very happy to train new coxes, please speak to any of the rowing committee if interested.
 Although coxes for racing are usually lightweight there are far fewer restrictions for training purposes and the best coxes at club level are not always the lightest people.

-Your squad VC will coordinate training activities on and off the water for your squad.
+Your Squad VC will coordinate training activities on and off the water.
 These will include regular gym cardio and strength training activities and ergo tests.